Saturday, May 11, 2024

-This blog is going to be short posts about enterprise technology infrastructure and the multiple paradigm shifts that have occurred in corporate/enterprise computing infrastructure in the recent decades.
-Mobility, Cloud Computing, IoT/IIoT/OT, and Cyber Security to name but a few.
+This plan for this blog is to be a collection of short posts about enterprise technology architecture and the multiple paradigm shifts that have occurred in corporate/enterprise computing in the recent decades.
+Many were given trendy names from the likes of Gartner, but I will try to explore why they are paradigm shifts and tease apart the implications.
+Mobile First, Cloud First, IoT/IIoT, OT/IT Convergence, and Cyber Organized Crime, Hactavism and Cyber Espionage and Warfare to name a few.

-This blog will focus mostly on architecture and design considerations appropriate for private organizations.
-Though often I will discuss enhanced security and reliably options, these posts may not be appropriate for systems with very significant consequences.
+Posts will focus mostly on architecture and considerations appropriate for security sensitive private organizations.
+Often I will also discuss enhanced security and reliability options for Critical Infrastructure, please assume these posts are not appropriate for systems with very significant consequences.

 More to come